 There are two refuse chutes within the building, both of which travel vertically and serve all floors.
-As described previously the majority of services discharge into service risers, however the disposal enclosure gave evidence of two louvred vents per riser on all floors which appear to lead directly into flats.
+As described previously the majority of services discharge into service risers, however disposal enclosure gave evidence of two louvred vents per riser on all floors which appear to lead directly into flats.
 Should a fire occur within either area, there is the potential for products of combustion to pass between areas.
-It is unclear whether vents are required for ventilation or whether vents can be made redundant and sealed so that effective compartmentation can be reinstated.
-Also within refuse chutes there was a single soil vent pipe which travelled vertically through all floors which was not appropriately fire stopped using a suitable closing device.
+It is unclear whether vents are required for ventilation of whether vents can be made redundant and sealed so that effective compartmentation can be reinstated.

+Also within refuse chutes there was a single soil vent pipe which travelled vertically through all floors which was not appropriately fire stopping using a suitable closing device.
 Remediation is to consist of installing a suitably sized intumescent fire collar.

+The refuse chute to the east corner of the building contained multiple breaches of what appears to be communication network cabling which travelled the full length of the building starting in the ground floor bin store.
+Remediation will consist of sealing defects with an ablative coated fire batt and mastic system tested to BS EN 1366-3/4 and classified to 13501-2:2017 + A1:2009.

+Conclusion

-Conclusion 17.10.
+17.10.
 Are levels of compartmentation within the building adequate to separate adjoining flats, flats and the common areas and flats and other ancillary accommodation?

 No O&M manuals have been supplied to HCC following previous fire stopping works.

 HCC representatives confirmed that current fire stopping measures were carried out as a temporary control measure following initial concerns in a previous assessment; works were not carried out by a third party certified installer.
 It was confirmed that all future fire stopping works are to be completed by competent third party certified installers following findings of the compartmentation survey.

 It can be confirmed that as services travel horizontally into service risers and not horizontally or vertically into neighbouring residential flats; although defects and breaches are present, they are not expected to affect the safety of relevant persons due to the evacuation strategy being stay put.

-Providing passive fire protection works are undertaken within a timely mannerr, using tested solutions and completed by a third party certified installer, levels of compartmentation are considered satisfactory to support the evacuation strategy and its occupancy.
+Providing passive fire protection works are undertaken within a timely manor, using tested solutions and completed by third party certified installer, levels of compartmentation are considered satisfactory to support the evacuation strategy and its occupancy.

 HCC must ensure that handover packs are received from contractors undertaking works to meet the requirements of Building Regulations 2010 - Regulation 38 - Fire Safety Information.

-18. Means of escape from flats 18.1.
+18. Means of escape from flats

+18.1.
 Description of flat layout: